-Many fixed and all moveable bridges will have a clearance gauge on each side of the bridge.
-This gauge will indicate the bridge clearance at the specific time you are passing under the bridge.
-Each gauge is installed on the end of the right channel pier or pier protection structure facing approaching vessels and extends to a reasonable height above high water so as to be meaningful to the viewer.
+you are passing under the bridge.
+Each gauge is installed on the end of the right channel pier or a pier protection structure facing approaching vessels.
+It extends to a reasonable height above high water, so as to be meaningful to the viewer.
 Other or additional locations may be used under particular conditions or circumstances.

-Air draft of a vessel - or vertical clearance is amount of vertical space that the boat needs to pass safely under an object.
+Air draft of a vessel - Otherwise known as vertical clearance, is the amount of vertical space that the boat needs to pass safely under an object.
 This distance is measured from the boat's waterline to the top of the highest structural object on the boat.
-By federal regulation, movable antennas that are not essential to navigation and fishing poles cannot count in the measurement.
+By federal regulation, movable antennas that are not essential to navigation and fishing rods cannot count in the measurement.
 They must be lowered.
-If after lowering all of the non-structural and nonessential navigation components of your vessel, you still cannot pass under the bridge, you will need to contact the bridge tender.
+If after lowering all of the nonstructural and nonessential navigation components of your vessel, you still cannot pass under the bridge, you will need to contact the bridge tender.

-Signaling the Bridge:
+Signaling a Bridge

 Moveable bridges must open promptly and fully for the passage of vessels when a request or signal to open is given.
-However, there are bridges that have set opening and closing schedules to facilitate the smooth flow of traffic so you may have to wait.
+There are some bridges that have set opening and closing schedule to facilitate the smooth flow of traffic.

 There are several acceptable methods to contact the bridge tender to discuss scheduled openings and to request an opening.
-The best method is by VHF marine radio via channel 13 using low power (one watt).
-The vessel and the bridge tender shall monitor the frequency used until the vessel has cleared the draw.

-Using the radio, identify the name of the bridge (repeated three times) you need opened and the name and description of your vessel (eg. sailboat, 30 foot powerboat).
+The best method to hail the bridge tender is on VHF marine radio channel 13 using low power or one watt.
+The vessel and the bridge tender shall monitor the frequency used until the vessel has cleared the bridge.
+When hailing the bridge tender, repeat the name of the bridge three times and be sure to include the name and description of your vessel when requesting an opening.
 Let the bridge tender know the direction you are headed and when you request the opening.

-When radio or telephone contact cannot be initiated or maintained, sound or visual signals shall be used.
+When radiotelephone contact cannot be initiated or maintained, sound or visual signals shall be used.
 Sound signals shall be made by whistle, horn, megaphone, hailer, or other device capable of producing the described signals loud enough to be heard by the drawtender.
 The sound signal to request the opening of a draw is one prolonged blast followed by one short blast sounded not more than three seconds after the prolonged blast.
 If the tender can open the bridge immediately, the reply sound signal is one prolonged blast followed by one short blast sounded within 30 seconds of the requesting signal.
 When the draw cannot be opened immediately, the tender shall reply with five short blasts sounded in rapid succession within 30 seconds of the vessel's opening signal.
 The signal shall be repeated until acknowledged in some manner by the requesting vessel.
+If you hear five short blasts from the bridge and the bridge is open, it means the bridge is being closed.
+Do not try to pass through even if you require an opening.
+The bridge tender may not be able to see you, so wait for the next opening.